HunRotation/AImoclips/README.md

 - **991 music clips** across 12 distinct emotions
 - **6 TTM models** including both open-source and commercial systems
 - **Human annotations** with valence-arousal ratings from multiple evaluators
-- **Ground truth emotions** with established valence-arousal coordinates
+- **Reference emotion intents** with established valence-arousal coordinates

 The dataset enables researchers to evaluate and compare TTM models based on their ability to generate music that successfully conveys intended emotions to human listeners.